AcademySoftwareFoundation/aswf-docker/CONTRIBUTING.md

 In order to update the templated images with updated version numbers, run `aswfdocker dockergen`.

 ### Manually push new packages

-When rebuilding all packages from the CI is overkill, and if you have access to the right dockerhub organisations, it is possible to manually build and push packages and images by overriding the automatic discovery of current repo and branch.
+When rebuilding all packages from the CI is overkill, and if you have access to the right Docker Hub organizations, it is possible to manually build and push packages and images by overriding the automatic discovery of current repo and branch.
-E.g. to build and push a new `ninja` package these commands can be run to push to `aswf` and `aswftesting` organisations:
+E.g. to build and push a new `ninja` package these commands can be run to push to `aswf` and `aswftesting` organizations:

 ```bash
 # push to aswftesting